India: Trade Issues and Antitrust

 India’s experience in the WTO

-India has been a member of the WTO since 1 January 1995 and has consistently played a leadership role in advocating the incorporation and adoption of pro-developmental policies in favour of less developed economies with the objective of making the WTO a platform to promote a balanced developmental environment ensuring that the growth of indigenous industries in less developed economies are not sacrificed in the name of globalisation.
+India has been a member of the WTO since 1 January 1995 and has consistently played a leadership role in advocating the incorporation and adoption of pro-developmental policies in favour of less developed economies with the objective of making the WTO a platform to promote a balanced developmental environment, ensuring that the growth of indigenous industries in less developed economies is not sacrificed in the name of globalisation.
 To this effect, India has been a pivotal member of the G20, a bloc of developing nations established on 20 August 2003, and has been the forerunner in various policy initiatives having a major impact on the developing countries.
 WTO members representing major exporters of information technology products agreed in July 2015 to eliminate tariffs on more than 200 such products under the Information Technology Agreement (ITA).
 In the concluded Bali Ministerial, India held firm on the issue of agricultural subsidies to enable developing and least developed members of the WTO to extend domestic food subsidies.
-India’s position initially attracted much criticism; however, eventually it was appreciated by several members who faced similar issues.
+India’s position initially attracted much criticism, however, eventually it was appreciated by several members who faced similar issues.
 Further, the Trade Facilitation Agreement deal reached by the WTO members is also expected to be ratified by India soon, which will pave the way for simplification of increased trade.
 The WTO will also be hosting its 10th Ministerial Conference, wherein issues of agriculture including special safeguard mechanisms, public stockholding, export competition and subsidies, transparency issues concerning services, rules negotiation, among other issues, will be deliberated.